Ulisses Correia e Silva

 He took office after his party, the Movement for Democracy, won the 20 March 2016 parliamentary election.

 Early life and education

+Silva was born in Praia, Cape Verde.
+He was the son of Virgílio Correia e Silva and his wife, Isolina de Pena.
 In 1988, Silva graduated from the School of Economics and Business Management at the Technical University of Lisbon.

 Early career

 Silva started his career in the banking sector.
 He was the director of administration at the Bank of Cape Verde from 1989 to 1994.
 He also taught at the Jean Piaget University of Cape Verde.

 Political career

 Silva served in the government of Cape Verde as Secretary of State for Finance from 1995 to 1998 and Minister of Finance from 1999 to 2001.
 Between 2006 and 2008, Silva was Vice-President of the Movement for Democracy (MpD) political party.
 In 2008, he was elected as the Mayor of Praia, and he was reelected as Mayor in 2013.
 Silva also became the President of the MpD in 2013.

 Silva was also the executive president of UCCLA (the Union of Afro-Pan-American-Asiatic Lusophony Capital Cities) in 2013 and later became the president of IDC Africa in November 2014.